ChiefArug/Cesium/README.md

-# Cesium
+# Darmstadtium
 The latest and greatest in performance, sorry I mean antiperformance mods!

-Using the unholy merged power of **mixins** and **events** Cesium manages to at least halve your FPS by ensuring that more chunks that really shouldn't be rendered, are rendered!
-Depending on the config options (configurable at config/cesium-client.toml) Cesium will show chunks that Minecraft thinks are hidden by other chunks, and chunks that are not in your field of view!
+Using the unholy merged power of **mixins** and **events** Darmstadtium manages to at least halve your FPS by ensuring that more chunks that really shouldn't be rendered, are rendered!
+Depending on the config options (configurable at config/darmstadtium-client.toml) Darmstadtium will show chunks that Minecraft thinks are hidden by other chunks, and chunks that are not in your field of view!

 But why you ask?!